Article first published May 2016, updated May 2019

 The first time I came across a video within an email was in 2011 when I received a Game of Thrones email from Sky TV in the UK.
 Even though I was using Outlook 2007 at the time and had images blocked, I was still pretty amazed to see a real working video when I clicked on the “Can’t view this email” link.

 As a fairly geeky email marketer, I viewed the source code to see what magic was going on.

 I quickly identified something that looked like this:

-If you’re wondering what that code is, it’s actually HTML5 video tag which I can tell you was very advanced stuff at the time.
-Campaign Monitor co-founder, Dave Greiner blogged about this snippet of code back in 2009 and came to the conclusion that it was the best way to embed a video within an email, but it still lacks support from most email clients.
+If you’re wondering what that code is, it’s actually HTML5 video tag, which was very advanced at the time.
+Campaign Monitor co-founder, Dave Greiner, blogged about this snippet of code back in 2009 and came to the conclusion that it was the best way to embed a video within an email, but it still lacks support from most email clients.

 To solve for all the other email clients, we have some alternative options for using video in email in this post.